MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 > * [Python](quickstart-python.md)
 >

 This quickstart shows how to get started with the Azure Cosmos DB for Table from a .NET application.
 The Azure Cosmos DB for Table is a schemaless data store allowing applications to store structured table data in the cloud.
-You'll learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the [Azure.Data.Tables Package (NuGet)](https://www.nuget.org/packages/Azure.Data.Tables/).
+You learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the [Azure.Data.Tables Package (NuGet)](https://www.nuget.org/packages/Azure.Data.Tables/).

 > [!NOTE]
 > The [example code snippets](https://github.com/Azure-Samples/cosmos-db-table-api-dotnet-samples) are available on GitHub as a .NET project.